yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-004_valid-email-invalid-password.md

 ## 🧪 Test Steps
 1. Open the application
 2. Navigate to the login page
-3. Enter an invalid email in the email field
+3. Enter an valid email in the email field
 4. Enter an invalid password in the Password field
 5. Click on "Log in"